frameworklori/LORI-JURY-HUMANITY-AI-ERA/verdicts_grok/JURY_Q2_Grok.md

 Minimal Human Critical Mass

-Using redundancy theory:
+Using redundancy theory and dunbar's number:
 CriticalMass = 150 × (number of indispensable capabilities)

-If the above 5 are required:
+  the above 5 are required:

 → 750 humans minimum
 → safer threshold: 3,000–5,000 globally